jboss-fuse/spring-boot-camel-xa/README.md

 The application **supports scaling** on the `StatefulSet` resource.
 Each instance will have its own "in process" recovery manager.

+A special controller guarantees that when the application is scaled down, all instances that are terminated complete correctly all their work without leaving pending transactions.
+The scale-down operation is rolled back by the controller if the recovery manager has not been able to flush all pending work before terminating.

+In order for the recovery controller to work, `edit` permissions on the current namespace are required (role binding is included in the set of resources published to Openshift).
+The recovery controller can be disabled using the `CLUSTER_RECOVERY_ENABLED` environment variable: in that case, no special permissions are required on the service account but any scale-down operation may leave pending transactions on the terminated pod without notice.

 All commands below requires one of these:
 - be logged in to the targeted OpenShift instance (using oc login command line tool for instance)